Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 Finally, it is also essential that the classical optimization algorithm can efficiently investigate the landscape of the objective function, thus being more likely to provide high-quality results.
-This can be attained by limiting the subspace of evolution to a smaller subspace containing the solution, which we call the effective space.
-In the original QAOA proposed by \cite{farhi2014quantum} with the $X$-mixer, the effective space is the whole Hilbert space.
-However, for many problems, a much smaller effective space can be obtained with an ingenious formulation and mixer selection~\cite{bartschi2020grover,wang2020x,hadfield2019quantum}.
-For example, for the TSP over $n$ cities, the dimension of the effective space can be dropped from $2^{n^2}$~\cite{lucas2014ising} to $n^n=2^{n\log n}$ with $XY$-mixer~\cite{wang2020x} or even to $n!\approx 2^{n \log n}$ with Grover mixer~\cite{gilliam2021grover}, despite all requiring $n^2$ qubits.
+This can be attained by limiting the subspace of evolution to a smaller subspace containing the solution, which we call the search space.
+In the original QAOA proposed by \cite{farhi2014quantum} with the $X$-mixer, the search space is the whole Hilbert space.
+However, for many problems, a much smaller search space can be obtained with an ingenious formulation and mixer selection~\cite{bartschi2020grover,wang2020x,hadfield2019quantum}.
+For example, for the TSP over $n$ cities, the dimension of the search space can be dropped from $2^{n^2}$~\cite{lucas2014ising} to $n^n=2^{n\log n}$ with $XY$-mixer~\cite{wang2020x} or even to $n!\sim 2^{n \log n}$ with Grover mixer~\cite{bartschi2020grover}, despite all requiring $n^2$ qubits.
 This enables faster convergence to high-quality solutions.
-An important question is how to compare the sizes of different effective spaces.
-We propose comparing the logarithm of the dimension of the effective space, which is called in this paper the size of the effective space.
-Hence, if the space consists of only polynomially many times more elements, it will not affect the complexity of the effective space size.
-Eventually, the logarithm of the dimension has a natural interpretation of `how many qubits would we need if we could squeeze the effective space into the minimal number of qubits'.
-The effective space size is not larger than the number of qubits and not smaller than the logarithm of the number of feasible solutions to the problem.
+We propose comparing the logarithm of the dimension of the search space, which is called in this paper the size of the search space.
+Hence, if the space consists of only polynomially many times more elements, it will not affect the complexity of the search space size.
+Eventually, the logarithm of the dimension has a natural interpretation of `how many qubits would we need if we could squeeze the search space into the minimal number of qubits'.
+The search space size is not larger than the number of qubits and not smaller than the logarithm of the number of feasible solutions to the problem.